huynguy-db/arcion-docs/content/docs/target-setup/databricks/databricks-azure.md

     {{< hint "info" >}}For [Databricks Unity Catalog](https://www.databricks.com/product/unity-catalog), set the connection `type` to `DATABRICKS_LAKEHOUSE`.
 For more information, see [Databricks Unity Catalog Support](#databricks-unity-catalog-support-beta).{{< /hint >}}

+    ### Parameters related to stage configuration
+    It is mandatory to use an external stage to hold the data files and load them on the target database from there.
+The `stage` section allows specifying the details Replicant needs to connect to and use a given stage.

+      - `type`*[v21.06.14.1]*: The stage type.
+For Azure Databricks, the `type` is `AZURE`.
+      {{< hint "info" >}}For [Databricks Unity Catalog](https://www.databricks.com/product/unity-catalog), set `type` to `DATABRICKS_LAKEHOUSE`.
+For more information, see [Databricks Unity Catalog Support](#databricks-unity-catalog-support-beta).{{< /hint >}}
+      - `root-dir`: The directory created under ADLS container.
+This directory is used to stage bulk-load files.
+      - `conn-url`*[v21.06.14.1]*: The name of the ADLS container.
+      - `account-name`*[v21.06.14.1]*: The name of the ADLS storage account.
+      - `secret-key`*[v21.06.14.1]*: The `SECRET_KEY` for the user with write/delete access on ADLS container.
+This is the last step when [you configure ADLS container as stage](#iv-configure-adls-container-as-stage).

+      The following is a sample stage configuration for Azure Databricks:

+      ```YAML
+      stage:
+        type: AZURE
+        root-dir: "replicate-stage/databricks-stage"
+        conn-url: "replicant-container"
+        account-name: "replicant-storageaccount"
+        secret-key: "YOUR_SECRET_KEY"
+      ```
 ## VII.
 Set up Applier Configuration

 1. From `$REPLICANT_HOME`, navigate to the applier configuration file: